Direct comparison

 SendPhoto: Built for Client Delivery

 SendPhoto has one job: get finished photos from photographer to client professionally.
-No social features.
-No likes or comments.
 No public profiles.
-Just clean, password-protected galleries that clients access via private links.
+No community layer.
+Instead, you get clean, password-protected galleries that clients access via private links, with delivery-first features like collections, client favorites, and simpler downloads.

 The interface is designed for delivery.
 Upload photos, organize into collections, add custom watermarks, set a password, share the link.
-Client opens the gallery, browses their photos, downloads what they need.
+Client opens the gallery, browses their photos, favorites what matters, and downloads what they need.
 Done.

 What SendPhoto is not built for: showcasing your portfolio to attract new clients or connecting with other photographers.